Originate/exosphere/documentation/tutorial/part_2/06_reusability.md

 How do we communicate with the new service?
-If we look at the source code for this service, we see that it listens to "elasticsearch.store" and "elasticsearch.search" commands.
+If we look at the source code for this service, we see that it listens to `elasticsearch.store` and `elasticsearch.search` commands.

+This is a problem.
-Our current messages have this nice domain-specific vocabulary, where the commands tell us directly that they "create a todo-item" or list them.
+Our current messages have this nice domain-specific vocabulary like `todo.create`, where the commands tell us directly what they do in application terminology (it creates a todo entry).
-We want to keep that domain-specific language, and not mix it with vocabulary about the underlying technical implementation like "perform a search using ElasticSearch".
+We want to keep this domain-specific language, and for example say `todo.search`, instead of using vocabulary that leaks the underlying technical implementation like `elasticsearch.search`.

+Yet, the elasticsearch service correctly listens to `elasticsearch.search`, and we don't want to change that either.

 Exosphere supports this by performing a translation of messages at runtime.
-Our application has an instance of the "elasticsearch-service" named "todo-search-service".
+Our application has an instance of the elasticsearch service named "todo-search-service".
-If we send a command named "todo-search-service.store" to ExoCom, it would send it as "elasticsearch.store" to the elasticsearch-service.
+If we send a command named `todo-search-service.store` to ExoCom, it would send it as "elasticsearch.store" to the elasticsearch-service.
 How does this happen, and why?